aglabx/masters-course-2024-genome-bioinformatics/homeworks/hw1a.md

 - Compile your answers, screenshots, and any additional notes into a single document.
 - Label each section clearly and provide thoughtful, detailed responses.
 - Check for clarity and accuracy before submitting.

+### Pitfalls to Avoid:
+- Always use separate environments for software installation and testing.
+Use conda create / activate to create and activate a new environment for each complex software installation.
+Deactivate the environment when you are done.
+Don't install software in your base environment except for very simple tools.
+- Contral remaining disk space on your server.
+Use the `df -h` command to check the remaining disk space on your server.
+If you are running out of disk space, delete unnecessary files or move them to a different location.
+- Don't use the home directory for storing your data.
+- Back up your data/code regularly.
+Use the `rsync` command to back up your data to a different location.
+- Don't use the root directory for chaotically storing your data.
+Use folders and subfolders to organize your data.
+For example, create a folder called `data` and then create subfolders for each task.
+Or create a folder for each task and then create subfolders for each dataset.
+And be consistent with your naming/structure conventions.
+- Good practice to check the size of your data before downloading it.
+Use the `du -sh` command to check the size of your data.
+- You can check file contents using the `head` and `tail` commands.
+For example, `head -n 10 file.txt` will print the first 10 lines of the file. `tail -n 10 file.txt` will print the last 10 lines of the file.
+Sometimes it will save a lot of time with some strange errors when it was wrong file or wrong format.

+### About LabJournal:
+- LabJournal is a tool for organizing your research.
+It is a simple, yet powerful tool for keeping track of your research.
+It is a great tool.

 **Good luck, and enjoy your journey through the world of genome bioinformatics!**